JamesC830/tech_503_cloud_comp_notes/README.md

 Cloud computing is the on-demand delivery of IT resources over the Internet with pay-as-you-go pricing.
 Instead of buying, owning, and maintaining physical data centers and servers, you can access technology services, such as computing power, storage, and databases, on an as-needed basis.

-In short, its like renting server or other computing service.
+In short, its like renting a server or other computing service.

 ### How do we know if something is in the Cloud? (on-prem vs the cloud)